olprod/oltest/e2e/test1/keep-the-ui-thread-responsive.md

-# Keep the UI thread responsive
+# Keep the UI thread responsive!

 \[ Updated for UWP apps on Windows 10.
 For Windows 8.x articles, see the [archive](http://go.microsoft.com/fwlink/p/?linkid=619132) \]